 I've been a Christian for about 45 years and was baptized at the age of 12 in the Baptist church.
 My faith is very important to me and I give all credit to God for the abilities I have, the successes I've experienced, and for the blessings I've received.
 As I read the words of Pope Francis I recalled a time when I was forced to "slow down" and to rediscover silence.
 That time came after I completed a solo ultra-endurance run that nobody had ever accomplished before -- my run across the Mojave Desert from the south rim of the Grand Canyon to Badwater Basin at Death Valley.
 In order to accomplish the task, I pushed 100 pounds of water, gear and food 506 miles in 17 days, my running steps touching the states of Arizona, Nevada and California.
 The cost?
-Two herniated disks in my back which required physical therapy and slowing down!
+Two herniated disks in my lower back which required physical therapy and slowing down!

 There are often many wonderful things that can come from slowing down and rediscovering silence.
 If you haven't tried it for awhile, take Pope Francis' advice!